gabssnake/observablehq-docs/docs/cells/observable-javascript.md

 # Observable JavaScript

 JavaScript on Observable is almost—_but not entirely_ —vanilla.
 This is intentional: by building on the native language of the web, Observable is familiar.
 And you can use the libraries you know and love, such as D3, Lodash, and Apache Arrow.
 Yet for [dataflow](https://observablehq.com/@observablehq/how-observable-runs), Observable needed to change JavaScript in a few ways.
-(For the technical details, see also our [grammar](https://observablehq.com/@observablehq/observable-grammar) and [parser](https://github.com/observablehq/parser).)

 Here's a quick overview of what's different from vanilla.